How to pick the perfect watermelon and a recipe for a watermelon, heirloom tomato and feta salad with cucumbers, olives, basil and mint.

 I stood in quiet fascination in front of the bin of watermelons at the supermarket watching people make their selections.
 Buying a watermelon is a bit like investing in the stock market; it takes lots of time and patience, and in the end you are never assured a good return.
 To buy one at its peak, you need to learn the subtle signs of ripeness and patience is certainly a virtue in the quest for ripe perfection.

 I don't know if it's the look, or the particular sound it makes, or the melon's weight, but some seem to have figured out the secret language of watermelons.

 It often begins with a survey of the offerings, and when potential candidates are spotted the ritual begins.
-It may appear a bit silly, all the fervor, but I understand the need for it, having been disappointed on many occasions cutting into a mealy, flavorless watermelon.
+It may appear a bit silly, but I understand the need for it, having been disappointed on many occasions cutting into a mealy, flavorless watermelon.